Baltoli/project-docs/notes/writeups/acq_rel_analyses.md

   * If they don't hold, then this analysis should add a message saying why (dominator or function call), then fail.

+The mult_acq example was previously detected by the no-branch analysis, but we need the stronger checks that this analysis can give us.
+In this example, we acquire the lock properly both times by spinning, but accidentally do so twice.
+So we have something like:

+         ---> acq(lock)
+        /    /       \
+        -false       true
+                      |
+                  second_acq(lock) // fail because we reach a different call
+                                   // after the first call has returned true

+So we should be able to detect this example using the analysis.

 ## One Usage

 Enforcing the property that a lock is used only once (i.e. it is not